 What if I or a member of my party becomes ill and cannot visit on the day we intended?

 Please stay home if you, or someone in your party, is ill.
 If you are unable to visit on the day you purchased your ticket for, you may email firstname.lastname@example.org or call 508-347-0213 to reschedule your ticket.
 Rescheduling is subject to availability.
 Tickets are nonrefundable.

 Is food or dining available?

-The Bullard Tavern Café and Scoop Shop are open for take-out service with limited menus.
+The Bullard Tavern Café and Scoop Shop are open.
 Learn more here.

 Eating and drinking are not permitted in historic buildings and exhibits.
 As always, guests are allowed to bring picnics to eat outside.